vengi-voxel/vengi/src/tools/voxedit/README.md

 * Windows and MacOSX support
 * Color selection via keyboard only
 * Extend palette widget to show the used colors
+* Add color dialog for ambient and diffuse color

 # Needed improvements